celinelemenn/Ciclo/README.md

 ## What is it ?
 It is a web based app that helps touring cyclists to connect with a chat, organize their trip and travel.
 - avoid unnecessary detour with the **latest reports that other cyclists added to the map** for instance bad road, construction work. (similar to waze)
-- share the best spots to see, camp, eat on your route and add comment on the one your tested.
+- **share the best spots** landmark, campsite, restaurants/shops on your route and **add comment** on the one your tested.
 - easly see the other cyclist around you and **connect thanks to a chat** to meet, share advices..
 - looking for fresh info ? checkout the latest blog that did a specific route that interest you

 ## What technology stacks ?
-- The backend is Ruby on Rails, using also sidekiq for some background jobs
+- The backend is Ruby on Rails
+  - using sidekiq for some background jobs
+  - geolocalisation
+  - filtering function with scope
+  - own API
-- The front end is HTML,CSS, JavaScript
+- The front end
+  - HTML
+  - CSS
+  - JavaScript
 - It is hosted on Heroku